CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
    2. There needs to be a setpoint for the parameters to take affect, and a higher setpoint sets up the following steps.
    3. The kS gain is meant to reduce the effect of friction without it moving the mechanism on its own, so getting it as close to breaking friction without it actually breaking friction is ideal.
 However, this step alone only accounts for static friction which isn't ideal in a flywheel, where it'll typically be experiencing rolling friction.
 This is managed in a later step.
-   4. A low kP will exacerbate the requirement for a good kS and kV.
+   4. A low kP will magnify the requirement for a good kS and kV.
 If this gain is too high it'll mask a "bad" kS and kV during the kS/kV tuning.
    5. When the setpoint is high, the kV will dwarf the kS term in its effectiveness, so the kV term should be prioritized to achieve the setpoint.
    6. Setting a low setpoint will prioritize the kS term during its tuning phase.
    7. With the low setpoint, the kS term will dwarf the kV term and correctly account for rolling friction.